-Since 6 April 2024, where the highest earner in the family has income over £60,000, the extra tax charge for that person is equivalent to 1% of the child benefit for every £200 of their income over £60,000.
+Where the higher earner of a couple has income over £60,000, the extra tax charge for that person is equivalent to 1% of the child benefit for every £200 of their income over £60,000.
 Once income reaches £80,000, the charge is 100%.
 Therefore, the child benefit claim is effectively reduced to nil.
-To mitigate the tax charge, you can halt your child benefit payments, but keep the claim alive to protect the claimant's state pension entitlement.
+To avoid the tax charge, you can halt your child benefit payments but keep the claim alive to protect the claimant's state pension entitlement.

 If the income of the higher earner has fallen below £60,000, you can ask HMRC to start paying the child benefit again.
-Don't delay, as the payments can only begin from the Monday after you ask HMRC to reinstate them.
+Don't delay, as it can take up to 28 days before you get your first payment.

-Example: Anna receives child benefit in respect of her two children and until recently made an annual profit of £80,000 from her self-employment.
-Some years ago she asked HMRC to halt her child benefit payments so she didn't have to pay the tax charge.
-Anna predicts her net profit will be around £55,000 for 2024/25.
-On 5 April 2024, Anna asked HMRC to restart her child benefit and those payments will be made from 8 April 2024.
+Anna receives child benefit in respect of her two children and until recently made an annual profit of £80,000 from her self-employment.
+Some years ago, she asked HMRC to halt her child benefit payments so she didn't have to pay the tax charge.
+Anna predicts her net profit will be around £55,000 for 2025/26.
+Anna can ask HMRC to restart her child benefit, and - provided the request is made early enough - she will receive payments throughout 2025/26.